codemagic-ci-cd/codemagic-docs/content/yaml/templates.md

 ---
-title: Scripts
+title: Templates
-description: Code signing with YAML.
+description: Templates with YAML.
-weight: 3
+weight: 4
 ---

 `scripts:` Contains the scripts and commands to be run during the build.
 This is where you can specify the commands to test, build and code sign your project.